docker/docs/content/desktop/mac/permission-requirements.md

 With version 4.18 and later, you can choose whether to install symlinks either in `/usr/local/bin` or `$HOME/.docker/bin` during installation of Docker Desktop.

 If `/usr/local/bin` is chosen, and this location is not writable by unprivileged users, Docker Desktop requires authorization to confirm this choice before the symlinks to Docker binaries are created in `/usr/local/bin`.
-If `$HOME/.docker/bin` is chosen, authorization is not required, but the you must [manually add `$HOME/.docker/bin`](../settings/mac.md#advanced) to their PATH.
+If `$HOME/.docker/bin` is chosen, authorization is not required, but then you must [manually add `$HOME/.docker/bin`](../settings/mac.md#advanced) to their PATH.

 You are also given the option to enable the installation of the `/var/run/docker.sock` symlink.
 Creating this symlink ensures various Docker clients relying on the default Docker socket path to work without additional changes.